mlliarm/ia/README.md

 # ia
-An interval arithmetic library in Logtalk
+An interval arithmetic library in Logtalk.

 ## Use
 ### Loading the library